aGuyNamedJonas/startmeup/README.md

 # startmeup
-Download any git repo (sub)folder to jumpstart coding
-Jumpstart coding by downloading any git repo (sub)folder
+> Jumpstart coding by downloading any git repo (sub)folder

 # Features
 **✓ Download from any git repo** - Github, Bitbucket, Gitlab and custom git servers supported